Kyagara/er-wiki/README.md

 ```
 // Main data folder in the root
 ./data/
+// Item icons folder with the icons already exported to some image format
+./data/icons
 // Text files
 ./data/msg/engus/item
 // Params
 ./data/params
-// Icons (all were converted to .webp)
+// Icons, will be generated later
 ./static/icons
 ```

+Do `npm i` and after making sure you have the required data as above, run `npm run convert:icons`, this will run a python3 script to convert everything to webp and save it to the `./static/icons` folder.

-After organizing, run `npm run parse` to generate json files at `./data` and then `npm run build`.
+Run `npm run parse` to generate json files at `./data` and then `npm run dev`.

 ### Problems/TODO